 Students would be advised to take approximately 30 additional credits chosen to match the first two years of the program into which they plan to transfer.

-- Demonstrate a conceptual understanding of music theory from basic notation and ear training through part writing and macroanalysis at the sophomore level.
+- Apply the fundamentals of music theory from basic notation and ear training through part writing and microanalysis to the creative process.

 - Identify musical periods and styles from the Middle Ages to the present.

-- Demonstrate a level of proficiency in music performance/evaluation for transfer to a four-year program in music or for work in a variety of music-related careers.
+- Demonstrate the level of proficiency in music performance/education required to perform standard audition repertoire expected in four-year music programs or for work in a variety of music-related careers.

 Meet with your academic advisor regularly to discuss your academic plans.